polard8/kernel/gui/README.md

-# gws - gramado window server
+# gui - The Desktop Environment.